Monday, April 20, 2026

 James by Percival Everett

-This retelling of Tom Saywer and Huckleberry Finn from the points of view of Jim, who becomes James, is as satisfying as I could have wanted.
+This retelling of Tom Saywer and Huckleberry Finn from the point of view of Jim, who becomes James, is as satisfying as I could have wanted.
 Definitely recommended.

 Monday, March 23, 2026